web-infra-dev/unport/README.md

 ### MessageDefinition

-In Unport, a `MessageDefinition` is a crucial concept that defines the structure of the messages that can be sent and received through a `UnportChannel`.
+In Unport, a `MessageDefinition` is a crucial concept that defines the structure of the messages that can be sent and received through a `Channel`.
 It provides a clear and consistent way to specify the data that can be communicated between different JSContexts

 A `MessageDefinition` is an object where each key represents a type of message that can be sent or received, and the value is an object that defines the structure of the message.